CarterT27/digital_garden/content/Function as Rule.md

 Justifications: <i>Not Applicable</i>

 > [!definition] Function as Rule
-> A _function_ consists of three things: two sets, called the [[domain]] and the [[codomain]], and a rule that associates to any element in the domain exactly one element in the codomain.
+> A _function_ consists of three things: two sets, called the [[Domain]] and the [[Codomain]], and a rule that associates to any element in the domain exactly one element in the codomain.

 **Remark.** Typically, we say "let $f:X\to Y$ be a function" to indicate that the domain is $X$, the codomain is $Y$, and the rule is $f$.